orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 In-memory connection
 --------------------

-Applications are often use as parts of larger processing workflow.
+Applications are often used as part of larger processing workflows.
 Chaining applications currently requires to write/read back images between applications, resulting in heavy I/O operations and a significant amount of time dedicated to writing temporary files.

 Since OTB 5.8, it is possible to connect an output image parameter from one application to the input image parameter of the next parameter.
-This results in the wiring of the internal ITK/OTB pipelines together, allowing to perform image streaming between the applications.
-There is therefore no more writing of temporary images.
-The last application of the processing chain is responsible for writing the final result images.
+This results in the wiring of the internal ITK/OTB pipelines together, permitting image streaming between the applications.
+Consequently, this removes the need of writing temporary images and improves performance.
+Only the last application of the processing chain is responsible for writing the final result images.

 In-memory connection between applications is available both at the C++